 Yes, he was just as surprised as we were.

 As you can imagine, there is an identity crisis happening here.
 For those of you who live in Austin, you will appreciate that maybe the fact that the kitties were found on Congress should have been an indication that there might be gender issues with one or both of them, (stories of our famous Mayoral candidate at some point in the future) but I was CERTAIN Splotchy was a boy!!
-He's bigger, he's, uh, flat chested and Maddie is definitely not...
+He's bigger, he's crazier...
+They were so teeny when they were rescued even the vet thought he was a he - we all missed that "he" was a tortie because they didn't have much fur.
 I'm excited because I wanted two girls in the first place, and I'm super excited that I don't have to worry about inbred kittens before I get them spayed, but I'm pretty sure I'm going to be calling him "him" for the rest of her life!
 Anybody know a good kittie therapist?

 Don't forget - the Zindorf workshop is this weekend.
 There are still a few spots in the Sunday morning class if you want to come.
 For anyone who is balking at the price, you would not believe all the supplies we are getting included with the class fee.
 I've never seen anything like it.
 I set all the tables up last night and I'm so pleased at how generous she was with what everyone will be going home with.
 And Lisa Itatani is an angel.